 - Jumping on a trampoline is a great way to provide deep pressure and expending excess energy.
 Jumping jacks, push-ups, climbing on a jungle gym or a climbing wall provide similar types of proprioceptive input.

 - Pushing or Pulling something heavy.
 A younger child can push a box of books along a floor with carpet.
 An older child can push a wheelbarrow or pull younger children in a wagon.

-- Tumbling, Gymnastics, or Martial Arts classes can work wonders for to increase coordination and focus, not to mention the sense of accomplishment and self-esteem benefits.
+- Tumbling, Gymnastics or Martial Arts classes can work wonders to increase coordination and focus, not to mention the sense of accomplishment and self-esteem benefits.